dstackai/dstack/docs/docs/index.md

 # What is dstack?

-`dstack` is an open-source container orchestration engine designed for AI workloads across any cloud or data center.
+`dstack` is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.

 > The supported cloud providers include AWS, GCP, Azure, Lambda, TensorDock, Vast.ai, CUDO, and RunPod.
 > You can also use `dstack` ro run workloads on on-prem servers.